 The Inns of Court or “Inns” are professional membership associations for barristers in England and Wales.
 The Inns are mostly non-academic societies which provide collegiate and educational activities and support for barristers and students.
 They all provide the use of a library, lunching and dining facilities, common rooms and gardens.
 There are four Inns: Lincoln’s Inn, Gray’s Inn, Inner Temple and Middle Temple, all based in London.

 You must be a member of an Inn before you start the vocational component of training for the Bar.
-The deadline for joining an Inn for students is 31 May in the year in which you start your vocational training, which may be at the start of the course or partway through if you are doing a course which integrates the academic and vocational components of training.
+The deadline for applying is at least 12 weeks prior to the start of the vocational component of training.
+Where the vocational component is split into two parts membership must be applied for 12 weeks prior to the start of Part 2.
 Transferring lawyers should contact their chosen Inn for more information about when they should join.

 It is up to you which Inn you choose to join, though you can only join one Inn.
 Your choice of Inn does not affect the area of law in which you practise or your choice of pupillage or tenancy.
 You may wish to visit or contact the Inns in order to help you make your choice.
 All four Inns provide a similar range of services, including scholarships to students on the GDL and students undertaking the vocational component of training.
 Information about the different scholarship requirements, including deadlines for application, are available on the Inns’ websites.